"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

-The trial team will also ask for an extra blood sample, a sample of spit (saliva) and a sample of tissue taken when your cancer was diagnosed.
+The trial team may also ask for an extra blood sample, a sample of spit (saliva) and a sample of tissue taken when your cancer was diagnosed.
 They will look at the DNA and proteins in your samples to learn more about the causes of prostate cancer and how it responds to different treatments.
 If you don’t want to give samples for this study, you don’t have to.
 You can still take part in the trial.

 You will see the doctors and have some tests before you can take part in this trial.
 The tests include